rhoeberg/phorm/README.md

 - imgui

 ### License
-phorm is licensed under the MIT License, see LICENSE.txt for more information
+phorm is licensed under the zlib License, see LICENSE.txt for more information